 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. is the expected variations that are interesting.
-For parameters with historical values earlier variations should influence on the sensitivity range.
-(CAR 1) Clarification on the variation for each parameter until the IRR reaches the benchmark and the probability of the occurrence of this scenario is needed.
-The variation of electricity generation and O&M costs should be included in the sensitivity analysis.
-(CL 5) CL-7 The investment analysis spreadsheet which has to be enclosed for the CDM registration was not provided.
-(CL 8) Step 3 - Barrier analysis: Sector regulation instability barriers, investment barriers, institutional barriers and barriers due to CL-8 prevailing business practice are presented. a) Barriers due to prevailing business practice: The regulatory environment for the electricity sector undergoes frequent changes in Brazil, which causes uncertainties for investors and developers of similar hydropower projects.
-However, the barrier CL 7 described is of a generic nature.
-(CL 9) Step 4 - Common practice analysis: It was discussed that projects such as "São Domingos II Hydroelectric Project" are not widely observed and commonly carried out in Brazil.
-It was informed that only 1.5% of
+Final Concl. analysis.
+(CL 5) The investment analysis spreadsheet which has to be enclosed for the CDM registration was not provided.
+(CL 8) Step 3 - Barrier analysis: Sector regulation instability barriers, investment barriers, institutional barriers and barriers due to prevailing business practice are presented. a) Barriers due to prevailing business practice: The regulatory environment for the electricity sector undergoes frequent changes in Brazil, which causes uncertainties for investors and developers of similar hydropower projects.
+However, the barrier described is of a generic nature.
+(CL 9) Step 4 - Common practice analysis: It was discussed that projects such as "São Domingos II Hydroelectric Project" are not CL7 widely observed and commonly carried out in Brazil.
+It was informed that only 1.5% of the Brazil's installed capacity comes from small-hydro projects.
+DNV requests document evidences that this is not common practice in the host country.(CL 8) B.3.3.
+Is sufficient evidence provided to support the relevance of the arguments made? /1/ DR See B.3.2.
+CAR-1 CL-6 CL-7 OK CL-8